Solid Waste Permits

 Do solid waste permits replace punch cards?

 No, solid waste permits do not replace punch cards.
-Punch cards are still required to pay for your trash disposal.
+You are still required to pay for your trash disposal either through Punch cards (Lebanon residents ONLY), credit cards, or pre-paid trash bags.

 Do I need a permit if I am only using the Recycling Center?